Kleine–Levin syndrome: Prognosis

 The frequency of KLS episodes can vary from attacks one week in length occurring twice a year to dozens of episodes that follow each other in close succession.
 The median duration of KLS episodes is about ten days, but some last several weeks or months.
 A study of 108 patients found an average of 19 episodes over the duration of the disease.
 Another study found a median of 3.5 months between episodes.
-Outside of episodes, there is no disturbance in patients' sleep patterns and they are generally asymptomatic.
+Outside of episodes, there is no disturbance in patients' sleep patterns, and they are generally asymptomatic.
 Patients do not experience the same symptoms in each episode.

 About 80 percent of patients are adolescents when they first experience KLS.
-On some occasions though, its first occurrence comes in childhood or adulthood.
+On some occasions, though, its first occurrence comes in childhood or adulthood.
 In most adolescent-onset patients, symptoms cease by the time they are 30 years old.
 A French study of 108 patients found a median duration of 13 years, but a review of 186 cases found a median duration of 8 years.
 Unusually young or old patients and those who experience hypersexuality tend to have a more severe course.
 Patients who initially have frequent attacks generally see the disease cease earlier than others.
 The condition spontaneously resolves, and the patient is considered to be cured if there have been no symptoms for six years.

 Epidemiology

 Population-based studies of KLS have not been performed.
-Its prevalence is about 1 case per million people.
-In France, KLS has a prevalence of 1.5 per million people.
+Its prevalence is about 1 to 2 cases per million people, although recent studies conducted by a French research team point to a higher number of 3 per million people.
 It occurs most frequently among Jews in the US and Israel.
 First-degree relatives of people who have the syndrome are much more likely than the general population to have it, although only in about one percent of cases do family members contract it.
-About 70 to 90 percent of patients are male.
-Patients with the syndrome are more likely than the general population to have genetic disorders, and about a third of people with the syndrome encountered some form of birth difficulty.
+About 68 to 72 percent of patients are male.
+Patients with the syndrome are more likely than the general population to have genetic disorders, and about a third of people with the syndrome encounter some form of birth difficulty.
 In a study of 186 older patients, about ten percent had preexisting psychiatric issues.
 One study found that about ten percent of patients had a neurological condition before KLS developed.
 The condition does not appear to occur most frequently in one season.